1 & 2 Thess.

 Paul’s prayer in Eph.
 3 on behalf of the Gentiles is along these lines.
 He wanted the Father, who had brought them into His Family (v.15) by His word, to strengthen this "inner man" by His Spirit.

-Peter says that the newborn babe is strengthened by the word; Paul prays that they might be strengthened by the Spirit.
-Do they contradict each other or is there two sources of strength, or is there a third alternative?
+Peter says that the newborn babe is strengthened by the Word; Paul prays that they might be strengthened by the Spirit.
+Do they contradict each other; or are there two sources of strength, or is there a third alternative?

 "This is the word by which the Gospel is preached unto you."

 Of this gospel, in the same chapter he says that it was

 "preached ... with the Holy Spirit sent down from heaven" (1 Pet.
 1:12,15).